blackhillsinfosec/FreeLabFriday_Labs/IntroClassFiles/Tools/IntroClass/ACHCE/ACHunterCE.md

 <br>

 ### Installing Zeek
-Now that our VM is running, we need to start by opening a terminal.
+Now that our VM is running, we need to start by opening a terminal.<br>
 Change the **default password** after initial login by running the following:
 ```bash
 passwd